ReggieVW/cvat-docs/manual/human_activity_recognition.md

 ```
 You can launch a new task in CVAT and drag your video in for labeling.
 You are also prompted to specify the class ``labels`` of the objects that you would like to detect.
 ![image](https://user-images.githubusercontent.com/35894891/201473264-f5ebfbb7-125c-43e0-920f-98515747d573.png)
+You can to specify the class labels of the objects that you would like to use.
+Carefully specify these using the ``Raw`` option.

 ```
 [